Obama's "new ideas" likely well-worn tax proposals

 "The math tends not to work," he said.

-The challenge of raising revenue on the wealthy to pare the federal deficit, which has topped $1 trillion in recent years, was a centerpiece in the presidential campaign.
+The challenge of raising revenue on the wealthy to pare the federal deficit, which has topped $1 trillion in recent years, was a centrepiece in the presidential campaign.

 Obama's remarks came two days before his first post-election talks with congressional leaders to avoid the fiscal cliff.